 - If you have previously been convicted of a felony DUI

 The penalties for a felony DUI are severe and can include lengthy stays in jail or prison, massive fines, and loss of your driving privileges.
 Contact an experienced attorney immediately to determine the best possible defense for your particular case and fight to minimize the damage that a felony DUI can cause.

 Felony DUI Criminal Defense Attorney in Ventura, CA

 Jay Leiderman has years of experience defending everything from petty theft crimes to homicide.
 He is nationally recognized for his work on California marijuana law and complex interstate cases involving computer crimes.
-He is also board certified in Criminal Law through the California Bar Association – something accomplished by less than 1% of California lawyers.

 If you or a loved one is facing a felony DUI conviction, you will want an aggressive criminal defense attorney with years of experience like Jay Leiderman.
 Timing is extremely important, and often the earlier you hire a competent lawyer the better the overall outcome you can expect.
 Don’t wait too long – call Jay Leiderman Law at (805) 654-0200 today for a free consultation.
 Together we can come up with an effective strategy for your defense.

 - Felony DUI for 4th or Subsequent Offense

 - Conviction of a Previous Felony DUI